passlab/DCFG/pin_examples/README.md

-The repository contains source code for a tool to create dynamic control- and data-flow graph with memory trace and NUMA/cache access behavior of a sequetial and parallel program.
-The tool is developed on top of pintool for binary instrumentatio (http://pintool.org) and dyninst for binary analysis (http://www.dyninst.org/).
+The repository contains three usefule examples, memory trace(pinatrace), edgecnt and calltrace for understanding how to use [pin](http://pintool.org) to trace memory access, basic blocks and function calls.
-You need to install the latest pintool and dyninst to make the program functional.
+You need to install the latest pintool to make the example functional.

 ### For installation on Linux